Make the Road New York

 Legal Department

-MRNY seeks a Peggy Browning Fellow to join our workplace justice team, an integrated team of community organizers and lawyers working on the front lines with immigrant workers facing exploitation on the job.
-The Fellow will have the opportunity both to develop key advocacy skills (client interviewing, litigation, policy, and research skills), while also working closely with our organizers to envision, develop, and run campaigns designed to improve working conditions for low-wage workers.
-Make the Road focuses in particular on combatting wage theft among workers, including running campaigns against employers as well as legal advocacy to recover unpaid wages.
+MRNY seeks a Peggy Browning Fellow to join our Workplace Justice team, an integrated team of lawyers, advocates and community organizers working on the front lines with immigrant workers facing exploitation on the job.
+The Fellow will have the opportunity to develop key advocacy skills (client interviewing, legal research, policy, and litigation), while also working closely with our organizers to support campaigns designed to improve working conditions for low-wage workers.
+Make the Road NY focuses in particular on combatting wage theft among workers, including running campaigns to strengthen protections and enforcement as well as legal advocacy to recover unpaid wages.

-The Fellow will meet the range of MRNY partners in the workplace justice field, including other legal services providers engaged in employment work (at a monthly Task Force meeting), government allies, national policy organizations, and other community-based groups advocating for workers.
+The Fellow will meet the range of MRNY partners in the workplace justice field, including other legal services providers engaged in employment work, government allies, national policy organizations, and other community-based groups advocating for workers.
 All summer interns receive intensive in-house training on the substantive issues they work on.

 Address cover letter to: